easly1989/ffxiv_act_dfassist/README.md

 ### Why another rework?!?
 While we wait for the official plugin to be updated, I'll simply refactor this one, to ensure a more reliable and scalable solution.

-## Known Issues
-- The ID of all the dungeons/instances seems to be correct while "Matching", but wrong when "Matched"

 ---

 ### If you like my work